CNA/NA

 Advanced Research Center is a leading clinical research center located in Anaheim, California.
 The organization collaborates with multiple pharmaceutical companies to conduct clinical trials for new drug development.

--Westways Staffing
+-Westways Staffing Services, Inc.

 Westways Staffing Services, Inc. is a leading healthcare staffing company providing travel and per diem nursing professionals to a wide range of medical facilities, including acute care hospitals, across California, Nevada, Texas, Arizona, and New Mexico.